discovery

 This part of the customer segment covers jobs and tasks that users perform in their work or life.
 You can divide these jobs into four types:

-• Functional jobs — these are daily processes, work responsibilities, and functional tasks that your customer does to achieve a specific goal.
+• functional jobs — these are daily processes, work responsibilities, and functional tasks that your customer does to achieve a specific goal.
 In general, functional jobs include all the tasks they seek to accomplish.

-• Social jobs — these are more about how people want to be perceived in their society and what social value they want to bring (a person’s influence, social status, power, etc.).
+• social jobs — these are more about how people want to be perceived in their society and what social value they want to bring (a person’s influence, social status, power, etc.).

-• Emotional jobs — this category is about how customers perceive themselves.
+• emotional jobs — this category is about how customers perceive themselves.
 What makes them happy and satisfied with themselves?
 What do they do to feel more confident or knowledgeable?

-• Supporting jobs — other than their primary functional jobs, your customers can have additional responsibilities and tasks.
+• supporting jobs — other than their primary functional jobs, your customers can have additional responsibilities and tasks.

 You should prioritize all jobs as some are more important for customers, and some are less valuable.
 Also, consider the context of the job, as it creates different use cases and value proposition points — the difference between shopping in a supermarket rather than a local market can create a unique experience and, thus, a unique value proposition.